Laser Astigmatism Treatment (LAT)

 Laser Astigmatism Treatment (LAT) involves making small relaxing incisions in the limbus, which allows the cornea to become more rounded when it heals.
 These precise and custom designed incisions are placed at the very edge of the cornea (in the limbus) across the steepest meridians.
 The procedure is usually performed in combination with laser cataract surgery.

-Currently, Dr. Slade uses several types of IntraOcular Lenses (IOLs) can provide a full range of vision – near, intermediate, and distance.
+Currently, Dr. Slade and Dr. Walton use several types of IntraOcular Lenses (IOLs) which can provide a full range of vision – near, intermediate, and distance.
 However, if the patient has pre-existing astigmatism, he may perform LAT to further help in reducing or eliminating glasses or contact lenses after lens implantation.

 Another method of reducing or eliminating larger amounts of astigmatism when having cataract surgery would involve having a Toric IOL.
 Toric IOLs will help clear the distortions caused by astigmatism but Toric IOLs are monofocal lenses that can only provide clear vision at one point of focus, usually distance.
 PRK and LASIK can also treat astigmatism.
-Drs.
-Slade and Baker will make a recommendation as to the best method of correcting your pre-existing astigmatism.
+Our doctors will make a recommendation as to the best method of correcting your pre-existing astigmatism.
+This is not LASIK eye surgery and if you are seeking LASIK please feel free to contact us.